kevinobee/Sitecore.NuGet.Project/README.md

 * Place your `Sitecore.Kernel.dll`` assmebly in the `\lib` directory.
 For more details refer to the [README.md](/lib/README.md) file in the lib folder.

+* Add the required Sitecore assemblies to the `\tool\Sitecore.Courier` directory.
+For more details refer to the [README.md](/tools/Sitecore.Courier/README.md) file in the tools\Sitecore.Courier folder.
+*
 * Run `.\build`  from the root of the checkout folder to invoke an automated release build of the project.

 The outputs from the automated build will be written to the `artifacts` folder.